 Save for a child’s education

 Look into a 529 education savings plan.
-Many 529 plans allow folks to initiate an account with as little as $25.
+Many 529 plans allow you to initiate an account with as little as $25.
 Check the Saving for College website (www.savingforcollege.com) to get details about your state plan.
 The appreciation and future withdrawals for qualified education costs of the beneficiary are exempt from taxes.

 Review your estate plan